BridgesUNCC/bridgesAPI/doc/d3updates.md

 5. Note.
 All of the lists are implemented using graphs.
 There is completely unused code under the list folder that must have been an earlier version!

+6. Reset view -- was not working, fixed, was a mouse event and the event had to be passed as argument to the reset() method (in multivisconfig.js)